MachineLemonade/docs/docs/ee-installation-gke.md

 <!-- NEED TO COMPLETE -->

 ## 9. Configure your Helm Chart
+Now that your Kubernetes cluster has been configured with all prerequisites, you can deploy Astronomer!

 Clone the Astronomer helm charts locally and checkout your desired branch:
 ```